rock9u/aircall/README.md

+# Aircall

 ## Summary

-utilizes tailwindcss for styles, which is mounted from CDN for development speed.
+- utilizes tailwindcss for styles, which is mounted from CDN for development speed.

+## Structure
-`apis` contains api calls
+- `apis` contains api calls
+-
+- `components` contains pure function react components
+-
-`components` contains pure function react components `pages` contains main view pages, with the most compplex logic
+- `pages` contains main view pages, with the most compplex logic